jkmrto/phoenix_blog/priv/posts/dynamic-supervisor-in-elixir.md

 As children of this module we have:

-  * **Registry** with name :workers_registry
+- **Registry** with name `:workers_registry`.

-  * **DynamicSupervisorWithRegistry.WorkerSupervisor**.
+- **DynamicSupervisorWithRegistry.WorkerSupervisor**.

 ### Registry

-The registry allows us to register the workers by a custom name (in our case *:workers_registry*), that will allow to acess the workers easily, without needing to know its *pid*, just by a custom name.
-It is launched at the same supervisor level that the **WorkersSupervisor** add will be referenced by workers at starting them.
+The registry allows us to register the workers by a custom name (in our case `:workers_registry`), that will allow to acess the workers easily, without needing to know its *pid*, just by a custom name.
+This registry is launched at the same supervisor level that the **WorkersSupervisor**.

 ### Workers Supervisor
 This module should just supervise the workers and allow to launch new workers.